2023 Women’s World Cup Round of 16 Betting Odds - August 8

 2023 Women's World Cup Favorites

-Need the download on the top favorites at this year's Women's World Cup?
-We've posted which nations have the best odds to claim the title ahead:
+Need the lowdown on the top favorites at this year's Women's World Cup?
+We've posted which countries have the best odds to win ahead:

 |Odds to Win